yucanchen678/yucan-yuxiang-Zoo/README.md

 - **Knockout:** Cannot be knocked out.

 ### Hider — Passive
 - **Behavior:** Loves hide-and-seek, remaining invisible most of the time while leaving a faint red trail.
-Visibility flickers faster near the player, who cannot target it until revealed.
+Visibility flickers faster near the player, and flees from the player when in close range.
 Immune to other Chibis.
 - **Capture:** Must be knocked out first, then can be picked up.
 - **Knockout:** One shot from the gun.

 ### The Blind — Passive/Aggressive
 - **Behavior:** A human-like figure curled on its knees.
-Blind while curled but laser-focused on any sound; relentlessly attacks whatever it sees and can see in darkness.
+Blind while curled but eye-focused on any sound; relentlessly attacks whatever it sees and can see in darkness.
 Ignores Doodos.
 Gunfire draws it closer.
 - **Capture:** Sneak up silently, blindfold it without alerting, then lead it back.
 - **Knockout:** Cannot be knocked out.

 ### Berserk — Aggressive
 - **Behavior:** A feral beast that attacks players and nearby Chibis indiscriminately.
 - **Capture:** Drag it back to its cell once it is downed.
-- **Knockout:** Multiple gunshots or a strike from The Blind; wakes up after one minute.
+- **Knockout:** Multiple gunshots or strikes from The Blind; wakes up after one minute.

 ## Nightly Timeline
 - **19:30** – Wake up in the dorm at dusk, prepare food for all Chibis.